wuyichen24/coding-interview/docs/problems/other/meta/CD_Command.md

 ## Solutions
 - **Solution 1: String split**
    - Idea
-      - Split the current working directory (cwd) and modify the it by the elements in the arguments (arg)
+      - Split the current working directory (cwd) and modify the it by the elements in the arguments (arg):
+   - Steps
+      - Check the argument is an absolute path or not.
+         - If the argument isn't an absolute path, so we need to append it to the current working directory.
+         - If the argument is an absolutte path, so we start from root, ignoring the current working directory.
+      - Modify the current working directory by each element in the arguments
+         - If the current is `.`, it means current directory, do nothing.
+         - If the current is `..`, it means move up to the parent directory, remove the last element of the `cwds` array.
+         - For other thing, add the element to the end of the the `cwds` array.

   ```java
   public static String cd(String cwd, String arg) {